Skip to main content

 Interaction-Pool-June-24

-The facility, managed by Italian company Costa Edutainment, has over the years been the subject of animal welfare issues, including the exposure by Marine Connection that three of the dolphins had died at Mediterraneo from lead poisoning.
-The authorities continue to ignore our concerns, which we cannot tolerate.
-The barren pools at the facility are a disgrace, the dolphins swimming or languishing in water filled with significant algae growth, yet the Head of Animal Welfare and Principal Veterinary Officer for the Veterinary Regulation Directorate (VRD) advised us that the conditions in which the dolphins are kept are ‘adequate’.
+The facility has, over the years, been the subject of animal welfare issues, including when Marine Connection exposed that three of the dolphins had died at Mediterraneo from lead poisoning.
+The barren pools at the facility are a disgrace; the dolphins are swimming or languishing in water filled with significant algae growth, yet authorities continue to ignore our concerns.
+Indeed, the Head of Animal Welfare and Principal Veterinary Officer for the Veterinary Regulation Directorate (VRD) advised us that the conditions in which the dolphins are held are ‘adequate’, despite obvious worsening conditions – this is something we cannot tolerate.